jamf/DEPNotify/README.md

 The application then reacts to `Command:` and `Status:` lines written to the control file.

 ##Commands

 DEPNotify responds to a number of commands.
 All are prefaced with `Command:` and then the verb.
+Most are then followed by some text or other attribute.

 **Alert:** This creates an alert sheet on the DEPNotify window with an "Ok" button to allow the user to clear the alert.
 The text that follows the `Alert:` will be the contents to the alert.